harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Minor fix: the LDA implementation was using all three components but the 2D plot was only using the first two.
 Made it explicit and added a note explaining why three components exist for a three-class problem.
 - Deliverable: LDA component count documented.
 Plot is intentionally 2D.
+## 2021-12-13 - Day 6: Write-up finalization

+- Task summary: Finalized the iris PCA analysis write-up today.
+Added a conclusion section summarizing the key findings — how much variance is captured, which features load on which components, and how the projection relates to the species taxonomy.
+Also added a short section at the end on what next steps would look like if this were a real production task (dimensionality reduction before a downstream classifier, monitoring component drift).
+Cleaned up all the inline comments and made the notebook presentable.
+- Deliverable: Write-up complete.
+Notebook presentable and tells a coherent story.